Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Cook With the Lids On

-Foods cook faster with lids on because the heat can't escape.
+Foods cook faster with lids on because the heat cannot escape.

 38 of 44

-For casseroles — and other foods that require long cook times — preheating the oven usually isn't necessary.
-The exception: meats and other temperature-critical foods.
+For casseroles—and other foods that require long cook times—preheating the oven usually is not necessary.
+The only exceptions are meats and other temperature-critical foods.

 39 of 44

-Microwaves use less electricity and don't release as much heat into your home.
+When you can, substitute the microwave for the oven.
+Microwaves use less electricity and do not release as much heat into your home.

 40 of 44